lyons-frontend-mentor/typemaster-prelaunch-landing-page/design.md

   - Headings
   - Text for CTA in Nav bar
   - Hover background for CTA in Nav bar
+  - Body text
 - Gray 400
+  - Decorative rectangles
   - Background for CTA in Nav bar
-  - Body text
 - White
   - Text for CTA in Head
   - Text for CTA in Nav bar when hovered